normandipalo/learn-to-walk-with-genetic-algs/README.md

 Learning to walk with genetic algorithms by optimizing a truncated Fourier series, applied to a realistic bio-mechanical model of the human body.

 It used the OpenSim environment for biomechanical simulations, modified for the NIPS 2017 "Learning to Run" competition.
+Here you can find their repository with a detailed introduction: https://github.com/stanfordnmbl/osim-rl.